deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 This tutorial targets users running BiBigrid on the de.NBI cloud.
 Depending on the cloud site (Berlin, Bielefeld, DKFZ, Giessen, Heidelberg or Tübingen) the usage of BiBiGrid differs a bit.

-#### Java Opts
+#### Additional prerequisites for Berlin, DKFZ and Heidelberg

 The cloud sites Berlin, DKFZ and Heidelberg have some restrictions accessing their openstack API and also running instances.
 All traffic must be tunneled through a socks proxy.
-See cloud-site specific informations in de.NBI cloud wiki on how to set up a socks proxy on your system.
-The REST API BiBiGrid uses, for communication with OpenStack, also a socks proxy.
+See cloud-site specific informations in de.NBI cloud wiki fon how to set up a socks proxy on your system.
+The REST API of BiBiGrid uses also a socks proxy for communication with OpenStack.
 If your socks proxy is configured to run on localhost port 7777, you have to call java with some additional options as follows:

 ```
 export JAVA_OPTS="-DsocksProxyHost=localhost -DsocksProxyPort=7777 -DproxySet=true"